obonaventure/mmtp-book/_sources/quic.rst.txt

 .. figure:: figures/qtracker-cloudflare-1.png

-   Sample quic tracker trace from cloudflare-quic.com
+   Sample quic tracker trace from cloudflare-quic.com with a succesful handshake

 There are several differences with the first trace that we have analyzed.
 First, the server sends two small packets in response to the client's ``Initial``.
 The first packet only contains an ``ACK`` frame.
 It advertises a 20 bytes long connection identifier.
 The second contains a ``CRYPTO`` frame with a the ``TLS Hello Retry Request``.
 This message indicates that the server did not agree with the ``key_share`` parameter of the ``TLS Client Hello`` sent in the first packet.
 The client acknowledges this packet and sends a new ``TLS Client Hello`` in the fourth packet.
 The server replies with a ``TLS Server Hello`` and then the ``TLSEncryptedExtensions`` in three QUIC packets.
 The certificate used by ``cloudflare-quic.com`` is more compact than the one used by ``nghttp2.org``.